marijnh/blog/_posts/2012-09-20-codemirror-mode-system.md

 Another useful consequence of modular modes is that they are easy to *compose*.
-For example the [mixed HTML mode][htmlmixed] composes the JavaScript, CSS, and XML modes (the latters has a configuration option that makes it handle HTML).
+For example the [mixed HTML mode][htmlmixed] composes the JavaScript, CSS, and XML modes (the latter has a configuration option that makes it handle HTML).
 Internally, it initializes all three modes, and when tokenizing, it multiplexes between them—feeding the current input to the sub-mode that is active, and switching to a